-Artika is a LLB and B.com graduate of the University of Canterbury, New Zealand and has nearly 20 years of experience in all aspects of commercial law practice in Fiji.
+Artika is a LLB and B.com graduate of the University of Canterbury, New Zealand and is experienced in all aspects of commercial law practice in Fiji.
 In January 2017 Artika accepted an invitation to become a partner of the firm and her particular areas of practice and expertise include Intellectual Property Law in the South Pacific region, Commercial Law, Property Law and Taxation.
 Artika is also the firm’s senior practitioner for all commercial property matters which she handles with skill, efficiency and an attention to detail and mentors other lawyers within the firm.

 Chambers Asia-Pacific 2016 explains that Artika: ‘leads the firm's IP practice, servicing the regional needs of international companies and law firms, as well as large Fijian organisations.
 She is recommended as "very efficient, very timely and very professional," and for "always providing excellent client service."